jhonnymichel/react-hookstore/README.md

     todos: [{ id: 0, text: 'buy milk' }]
   },
   (state, action) => {
-    // when a reducer is being used, you must return a new state object switch (action.type) {
+    // when a reducer is being used, you must return a new state value switch (action.type) {
       case 'add':
         const id = ++state.idCount;